List of awards and nominations received by Dennis Trillo: Gawad Urian Awards

 The Gawad Urian Awards are annual film awards in the Philippines held since 1977.
 It is given by the Manunuri ng Pelikulang Pilipino (the Filipino Film Critics) and is currently regarded as the counterpart of the United States' New York Film Critics Circle.
 Trillo has received four nominations.

-Golden Screen Awards
+Golden Screen Movie Awards

 Golden Screen Awards is a yearly awards night recognizes the outstanding films in the Philippines.
 Trillo has received four awards from six nominations.

+Manila Critics Circle Award

 Golden Screen TV Awards

 Created in 2004 by the Entertainment Press Society (ENPRESS), a group of entertainment writers from newspapers, Golden Screen TV Awards is a yearly awards night recognizes the outstanding programs and personalities from different TV networks in the country including ABS-CBN, TV5, GMA Network, among others.
 Trill has received two awards.

-Luna Awards
+Luna Award

 The Luna Awards are awards given annually by the Film Academy of the Philippines (FAP) to recognize the outstanding achievements of the Filipino film industry.
 Trillo has received one award from four nominations.